Diamond (gemstone): Trade History

 Before the diamond industry standardized to the GIA grading terminology the term "Blue White" (Blauweiss) was widely used to describe the most highly regarded white diamonds.
 The term described colorless diamonds with a tinge of blue fluorescence.
 These stones were actively sought by merchants thanks to their appealing ‘ice’ effect and consumers paid higher prices for diamonds with fluorescence.
 Quality retailers such as C. D. Peacock of Chicago Il. made their name selling genuine Blue-White diamonds, but others in the industry saw the opportunity to use the term to sell lower quality diamonds.

 By 1938, the term "Blue White" and the underlying concept that blue (i.e. fluorescence) added value to white (colorless) diamonds had become abused by too many unscrupulous dealers and the U.S. Federal Trade Commission outlawed the use of the term Blue White.
 The subsequent FTC restrictions undoubtedly encouraged the establishment of today's GIA color grading system.
 The new GIA grading system had no place for the effect of fluorescence on color and the desirability of fluorescence in a diamond began to wane in the years that followed.
 Diamonds with fluorescence were marked down in price.

 Ironically, in 1997, a seminal study by the Gemological Institute of America (GIA) concluded that, "in general, the strength of fluorescence had no widely perceptible effect on the color appearance of diamonds viewed table-down (as is typical in laboratory and trade grading).
 In the table-up position (as is commonly encountered in jewellery stores), diamonds described as strongly or very strongly fluorescent were, on average, reported as having a better color appearance than less fluorescent stones".
 The GIA study concluded that "the diamond industry would be better served by considering each individual diamond on its own visual merits."

-Today, fluorescent natural diamonds are again becoming very desirable with major diamond miners such as the world's largest diamond producer, Alrosa, reminding the industry of the historic desirability and beauty of naturally fluorescent diamonds.